One Day in Seattle, Washington: Itinerary & Where to Go in 24 Hours

 You won’t be able to experience its full breadth in the morning hours.
 Still, Pike Place Market is a wonderful place to wander around to start the day.
 The morning crowds will be tamer than at other times of the day.
 You’ll be able to watch the vendors setting up shop before the daily onslaught.

-Be sure to also snap your obligatory shot of the historic neon entrance sign and a selfie with Rachel the Piggy Bank.
+Be sure also to snap your obligatory shot of the historic neon entrance sign and a selfie with Rachel the Piggy Bank.
 Rub the nose of the 550-pound bronzed pig and pop in a donation to the Market Foundation for a smattering of good luck!

 Grab a cup of coffee at the original Starbucks